 Volunteer in our shops

-All you need to do is complete our short application form online.
+All you need to do is complete our short online form.
 You'll then receive an email about your application.

 What do shop volunteers do?

 It’s varied, exciting and rewarding.
 No two days are the same and you’ll be using all sorts of different skills, learning lots about…

 Health & safety e.g. manual handling.

 Talking to our customers, helping with queries and making them feel welcome in the shop.
 Sorting, steaming and tagging amazing donations to get them ‘shop floor ready'.